 Small-scaled research project that inclined towards designing is necessary for each final-year student.
-The student will be given an engineering problem (or encourage to identify on their own) and gain expertise by problem solving, investigation, research writing and effective presentation of the research outcome in the form of thesis and seminar
+The student will be given an engineering problem (or encourage to identify on their own) and gain expertise by problem solving,

-- CO1: Ability to apply and integrate theory and practical to solve the engineering problems. - CO2: Ability to develop suitable research methodology for the project. - CO3: Ability to explain a project in a technical report. - CO4: Ability to present and defend effectively project proposal to selected audience. - CO5: Ability to identify commercialization potential for proposed project.
+- CO1: Ability to apply and integrate theory and practical to solve the engineering problems. - CO2: Ability to develop suitable research methodology for the project. - CO3: Ability to explain a project in a technical report. - CO4:Ability to present and defend effectively project proposal to selected audience. - CO5: Ability to identify commercialization potential for proposed project.

-PLT421/3 INDUSTRIAL MANAGEMENT AND OUALITY
+PLT421/3 INDUSTRIAL MANAGEMENT AND QUALITY